vogler75/automation-gateway/README.md

         DiskPath: /data/buffers # Storage location for disk files
 ```

 We have removed Zenoh and DuckDB from the main branch for maintenance purposes.
-We also removed native QuestDB support because the gateway cannot be compiled to native code using GraalVM with the QuestDB client.

 ## 1.32 Zenoh Logger